 M.Litt., English Literary Studies, University of Aberdeen, Scotland

 Nathaniel Myers's scholarly interests include digital and information literacy, with a particular focus on persuasive design, post-truth culture, and the media environments that enable both.
 Secondary interests include film, poetry, and new media writing.
 In the classroom, he seeks to foster critical (if not cynical) modes of engagement towards digital and analog spaces, and to cultivate practices of ethical engagement with one another.

 Recent Scholarly Activity

-"End-Rhymes and End Rhymes: Paul Muldoon's Echoic Elegies," forthcoming in After/Ireland (Wake Forest
+Myers, Nathaniel.
+"End-Rhymes and End Rhymes: Paul Muldoon's Echoic Elegies."
+Post-Ireland?
+Essays in

-"From Local Terrorism to Global Imperatives: Heaney Rewrites the Tollund Man," Philadelphia, MLA 2017.
+Myers, Nathaniel.
+"From Local Terrorism to Global Imperatives: Heaney Rewrites the Tollund Man,"

 300 O'Shaughnessy Hall (Office)